 Lack of customer reviews is one of the most common eCommerce mistakes to avoid.
 When customers are considering a purchase, they often look for reviews from other customers to help them make a decision.
 If your website lacks customer reviews, it can be more difficult for potential customers to trust your business and your products.

-To have more customer reviews, encourage customers to leave reviews on your website and on social media channels.
-You can ask your current customers by sending follow-up emails after a purchase and make it easy for customers to leave a review on your website.
+To have more customer reviews, encourage customers to leave reviews on your website and social media channels.
+You can ask your current customers by sending follow-up emails after purchase and make it easy for customers to leave a review on your website.
 Also, consider offering incentives, such as discounts or free products, to encourage customers to leave a review.